timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 08-TRAVEL AND TRANSPORTATION ALLOWANCES/SUBCHAPTER III-TRAVEL AND TRANSPORTATION AUTHORITIES—OLD LAW.md

 ### §481i.
 Travel and transportation allowances: parking expenses
 * (a) REIMBURSEMENT AUTHORITY.—Under regulations prescribed by the Secretary of Defense, the Secretary of a military department may reimburse eligible Department of Defense personnel for expenses incurred after October 1, 2001, for parking a privately owned vehicle at a place of duty described in subsection (b).

-* (b) ELIGIBILITY.—A member of the Army, Navy, Air Force, or Marine Corps or an employee of the Department of Defense may be reimbursed under subsection (a) for parking expenses while—
+* (b) ELIGIBILITY.—A member of the Army, Navy, Air Force, Marine Corps, or Space Force or an employee of the Department of Defense may be reimbursed under subsection (a) for parking expenses while—

   * (1) assigned to duty at a recruiting facility of the armed forces;